wn9237/rest_spec/markdowns/api/plandetails_delete.md

-# Delete PlanDetails
+# Delete planDetails

-Delete PlanDetails.
+Delete planDetails.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request